 Construction of Huchuy Qosqo

 The construction of the enclosures has a slight internal trend, which guarantees better behavior during earthquakes.
-As can be observed, the «windows» are trapezoidal, slightly wider at the top and broader at the bottom; the opening is closed by a stone lintel, whose length opens between 4 to 5 rows of stones.
+As can be observed, the «windows» are trapezoidal, slightly wider at the top and broader at the bottom; the opening is closed by a stone lintel, whose length opens between 4 and 5 rows of stones.

 Buildings in Huchuy Qosqo